ssiloti/bep-persistent-credit/one-hop-rep.rst

     The total bytes of piece data sent from the sender to the recipient for this session.

 sig
     A cryptographic signature of the dictionary with keys "session", "sender", "recipient", "intermediary", and "volume".
+The signature format is as produced by the `ed25519 library`_.
 The signature MUST be generated using the private key corresponding to the recipient's reputation id.

 The client SHALL respond with the following keys: